8 Signs You Need Emergency Dental Care

 Sign #2: Severe Toothache

 Minor toothaches can be managed at home, but a severe toothache requires immediate dental care.
-The severe toothache could be an indicator that the tooth root is infected, or other factors have triggered that severe toothache.
+Our friend, Dr. Josh Eastham, an emergency dentist in Grand Junction, CO, says that a severe toothache could be an indicator that the tooth root is infected, or other factors have triggered that severe toothache.
 The only way to be certain that the exact root cause of the pain has been identified and treated is by visiting Shreveport’s Dentist for proper diagnosis and treatment.